codeplaysoftware/SYCL-For-CUDA-Examples/example-01/README.md

 CUDA to an equivalent implementation in SYCL for CUDA.
-The aim of the example is also to highlight how to build an application with SYCL for CUDA using DPC++ support, for which an example CMakefile is provided.a
+The aim of the example is also to highlight how to build an application with SYCL for CUDA using DPC++ support, for which an example CMakefile is provided.
 For detailed documentation on how to migrate from CUDA to SYCL, see [SYCL For CUDA Developers](https://developer.codeplay.com/products/computecpp/ce/guides/sycl-for-cuda-developers).

-Note currently the CUDA backend doesnt support [USM](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/USM/USM.adoc) extension, so we use `sycl::buffer` and `sycl::accessors` instead.
+Note currently the CUDA backend does not support  the [USM](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/USM/USM.adoc) extension, so we use `sycl::buffer` and `sycl::accessors` instead.

 Pre-requisites
 ---------------

 #.
-An installation of DPC++ with CUDA support, see [Get Started Guide](https://github.com/codeplaysoftware/sycl-for-cuda/blob/cuda/sycl/doc/GetStartedWithSYCLCompiler.md) for details on how to build it.
+An installation of DPC++ with CUDA support, see [Getting Started Guide](https://github.com/codeplaysoftware/sycl-for-cuda/blob/cuda/sycl/doc/GetStartedWithSYCLCompiler.md) for details on how to build it.
 ##.
 The branch used for this example is cuda-dev.
 Note this branch is in active
 development and your mileage may vary.

 Building the example
 ---------------------

-1. mkdir build; cd build
+1. mkdir build && cd build
 2. cmake ../ -DSYCL_ROOT=/path/to/dpc++/install \
     -DCMAKE_CXX_COMPILER=/path/to/dpc++/install/bin/clang++
 3. make -j 8